-- Visit the Stackdriver Logging page for your project.
+- Visit the Cloud Logging page for your project.

 - If requests are shown with having paths beginning with

 /_ah/api, then Endpoints Frameworks version 2.0 is now serving your API.
 The logs shouldn't show any requests with paths beginning with

 /_ah/spi.
 These requests indicate that the Endpoints version 1.0 proxy is still serving requests.

 Adding API management

 Endpoints Frameworks version 2.0 adds API management features, including: